allinurl/goaccess/README.md

 **Note**:
 * For *on-disk* support (Trusty+ or Wheezy+), run: `sudo apt-get install goaccess-tcb`
-* `.deb` packages in the official repo are available through https as well.
+* `.deb` packages in the official repo are available through HTTPS as well.
 You may need to install `apt-transport-https`.

 #### Fedora ####